BryanSJamesDev/BryanSJamesDev/README.md

 `TypeScript` `React` `MCP` `Node.js`

-An AI agent that browses, designs, and completes a full transaction inside ChatGPT using the Model Context Protocol — built at the InsForge Agentic Dev Tools Hackathon.
+An AI agent that browses, designs, and completes a full transaction inside ChatGPT using the Model Context Protocol, built at the InsForge Agentic Dev Tools Hackathon.

 **Shipped:**
 - 💳 Native Stripe checkout integration